 The name of Evan Roberts will forever be associated with the Welsh Revival of 1904-05, but of equal importance, if less well known, is that of the Rev. Seth Joshua (1858-1925).
 Born in Pontypool and ordained in the Welsh Presbyterian church, Joshua together with his bother Frank, also a minister, founded the Mission Hall Church in Neath.

-Now calling itself Church on the Move, the church is on the High Street (SA11 3NB), part of a traffic loop which serves the pedestrianised shopping centre adjacent to Prince of Wales Drive.
+It stands on the High Street (SA11 3NB), part of a traffic loop which serves the pedestrianised shopping centre adjacent to Prince of Wales Drive.
 The older pebble-dashed building, now known as the Lesser Hall, dates from 1884, while the newer red brick church was erected in 1903.
 Among the commemorative stones is one laid by Rev F. Joshua.
 The text of John 14.6 displayed outside suggests that the church continues an active witness.

 It was sermons preached by Seth Joshua in Newcastle Emlyn and later in Blaenannerch in the weeks preceding the Revival, which led Evan Roberts to a crisis of faith.
 Joshua wrote in his dairy One young man was deeply moved, while Roberts recorded that, following the meeting, I felt ablaze with a desire to go through the length and breadth of Wales to tell of the Saviour.